nancy-gl/Power-BI-Projects/README.md

 ---

-## Project 4: Sales Dashboard
+## Project 4: Executive Dashboard
 ## Summary

 * Performed ETL using TSQL in SQL Server 2019 environment.
-* Created a Sales Dashboard using (world famous :) ) AdventureWorksDW dataset.
+* Created an Executive Sales Dashboard using AdventureWorksDW dataset.
   ## [Click here to view the details of the report](https://github.com/nancy-gl/AdventureWorks-Sales-Dashboard)